-The Clerk’s Offices maintains files of all public documents including official copies of the minutes of the City Commission, leases, contracts, agreements, easements, deeds and ordinances.
+The Clerk’s Office maintains files of all public documents, including official copies of the minutes of the City Commission, leases, contracts, agreements, easements, deeds and ordinances.
 These records are maintained for historical significance and are available for retrieval as necessary.

-We also manage, sell lots, and arrange for burials in three municipally owned cemeteries.
-Call us for further information.
+We also manage, sell lots, and arrange for burials in three municipally-owned cemeteries.
+Call us at (269) 966-3348 for further information.

 Licensing and Permits of varying types are issued through the Clerk’s Office.
 This office also issues burn permits for residential and agricultural burning.
 However, Ordinance 28-06, adopted by the Battle Creek City Commission, prohibits the open burning of leaves, grass clippings, and household waste.
 An application form must be completed with submission of a $25 annual fee.
 For additional information about license types and forms, follow this link..

 Civil Service Commission